 - 1. Distraction of other students - 2.
 Bullying, Cyberbullying, Harassment, Intimidation or Threat of Violence a single occurrence of behavior which would fall within the definition of bullying, cyberbullying, or harassment (as set out in Board Policy 6.23) if repeated or continuous, or a single instance of intimidation or threat of violence (as defined in Board Policy 6.23) that is not carried out.
 Note: Some behaviors may be subject to discipline whether or not they occur on or near school grounds.
 See Policy 6.23. - 3.
-Unauthorized organizations - 4.
-Tardiness - 5.
-Non-direct use of profane language or obscene manifestation (See II.10) - 6.
-Non-conformance with dress code - 7.
-Minor disruption on a school bus - 8.
-Inappropriate public display of affection (see note below) - 9.
-Unexcused absence from class or classes or school for part of a day - 10.
-Refusal to complete class assignment - 11.
-Failure to follow appropriate directives from a direct or contract employee of the Board - 12.
-Unauthorized use and/or abuse of school or personal property - 13.
-Inappropriate use of computers - 14.
-Littering of school property, school buses, or other sites of school activity - 15.
-Failure to wear automobile seat belts while driving or riding in privately-owned vehicles on school Board property - 16.
+Disruptive use of one- or two-way audible/text/pictures devices such as electronic pagers, cellular telephone, or other portable communication devices (Ala.
+Code § 16-1-27) - 4.
+Unauthorized organizations - 5.
+Tardiness - 6.
+Non-direct use of profane language or obscene manifestation (See II.10) - 7.
+Non-conformance with dress code - 8.
+Minor disruption on a school bus - 9.
+Inappropriate public display of affection (see note below) - 10.
+Unexcused absence from class or classes or school for part of a day - 11.
+Refusal to complete class assignment - 12.
+Failure to follow appropriate directives from a direct or contract employee of the Board - 13.
+Unauthorized use and/or abuse of school or personal property - 14.
+Inappropriate use of computers - 15.
+Littering of school property, school buses, or other sites of school activity - 16.
+Failure to wear automobile seat belts while driving or riding in privately owned vehicles on school Board property - 17.
 Any other violation which the Principal may reasonably deem to fall within this category after investigation and consideration of extenuating circumstances

-Note: (From 8. above) This violation is committed whether or not there is mutual consent.
+Note: (From 9. above) This violation is committed whether or not there is mutual consent.
 If there is obvious mutual consent (as indicated by the absence of resistance, failure to avoid, or admission of consent), both/all parties involved have committed the violation and are dealt with accordingly.
 The Board, in consonance with the Preamble to this CSC, does not tolerate the exhibition of behavior that, in a workplace environment, might result in charges of sexual harassment or be cause for discharge.